 I never lost out on mileage but it was kind of annoying to have to carry a spreadsheet around with me to make sure I got the numbers exactly right.

-This is where an app like MileIQ becomes super-helpful.
-You don’t even have to think about logging miles because the app is on in the background tracking every trip you take.
+This is where an app like MileIQ becomes crucial.
+You don’t even have to think about logging miles because the app is in the background tracking every trip you take.